DETAILED ACTION

 Pyznar discloses:

-A processor-implemented method for performing a close-range inspection on a façade, (See at least Figs. 1-2)the method comprising:
+A computer-implemented method for performing a close-range inspection on a façade, (See at least Figs. 1-2)the method comprising:

-Conducting, using a camera-equipped drone, a close-range inspection of one or more inspection sites comprising the façade (See Fig. 2), wherein the close-range inspection comprises a close visual inspection (See at least Fig. 1 and Para.
+Conducting, using a drone, the close-range inspection of one or more inspection sites comprising the façade (See Fig. 2), wherein the close-range inspection comprises a close visual inspection (See at least Fig. 1 and Para.
 0029, wherein a camera is used on a drone to inspect a building.)

 Determining, by a visual AI engine, (Para.
-0036) visual building quality of the façade at the one or more inspection sites based on one or more images from the close visual assessment of the one or more inspection sites; (See at least Para.
-0029, “, the drone may include cameras that may be used to detect apparent bulging of the cladding.”
+0036) visual building quality of the façade at the one or more inspection sites based on one or more images from the close visual inspection of the one or more inspection sites; (See at least Para.
+0029, “the drone may include cameras that may be used to detect apparent bulging of the cladding.”
 A visual building quality of the façade is determined based on the image.)

 Determining, via an acoustic AI engine, (Para.
 0036) an acoustic building quality of the façade at the one or more inspection site (See at least Para.
 0027-0028, wherein an acoustic building quality of the façade is determined.)

-Gupta does not specifically state wherein the close-range inspection comprises a close tactile assessment, where determining an acoustic building quality of the façade at the one or more inspection sites based on one or more impact sounds from the tactile assessment of the one or more inspection sites.
+Gupta does not specifically state wherein the close-range inspection comprises a close tactile assessment, the tactile assessment comprising: operating a tactile assessment device comprising an extension arm from the drone to place an impact device against a surface of the one or more inspection sites; and operating a solenoid knocker to strike the surface at least once to produce one or more impact sounds; and where determining an acoustic building quality of the façade at the one or more inspection sites based on one or more impact sounds.

 However, Gupta teaches: